-We have fitted electronic tracking devices to all of our salting vehicles as well as technology that allows us to see just how much salt has been put down at any location.
-If your road is on one of the priority lists and you do not believe it has been treated then please contact us via the email or the number below and we will be able to check on the situation.
+We have electronic tracking devices on our salting vehicles, as well as technology that allows us to see just how much salt has been put down at any location.
+If your road is on one of the priority lists and you do not believe it has been treated, contact us using the details below and we will check on the situation.

 Salt lowers the freezing point of water but is not as effective on top of ice or snow.
 To be most effective it needs traffic moving over it.
 Prolonged and heavy downfalls of snow will naturally affect the effectiveness of grit salt.
 As it dissolves it becomes less effective because it is diluted.